 - 8 oz fresh vegetables or 2 oz dried veges or 1/10 gill lime

 - 1/2 gill rum or 1 pint porter

 - maximum 20 oz tobacco

 - 1/3 oz chocolate - optional

-Fresh vegetables seems like a long stretch but it was the intention to try and provide some nutrition.
-The word 'optional' next to chocolate seems a tad redundant because I imagine any tiny bit of luxury or treat would never have been turned down.
+Fresh vegetables seem like a long stretch but it was the intention to try and provide some nutrition.
+The word 'optional' next to chocolate seems a tad redundant because I imagine any tiny bit of luxury or treat would have never been turned down.

 There are written accounts of the Christmas truce on the Western Front in 1914 when both sides stopped fighting and met in no-man's land.
 The Germans and British soldiers exchanged gifts which were primarily food.
 The Germans gave sauerkraut and sausages in exchange for chocolate.
 How precious these gifts would have been.